 \subsubsection{Processing time and convergence}

-Does SD come with a penalty in processing time?
-The number of unknowns does not increase when we add the SD so each iteration takes the same amount of processing (essentially computing gradients) with or without it.
+Whether or not SD comes with a penalty in processing time is a legitimate question.
+The number of unknowns does not increase when we add the SD, and so each iteration takes the same amount of processing (dominated by computing gradients) with or without it.
 The convergence depends on the optimization method used and the exact number of iterations depends on the convergence criterion used.
 The MOMFBD code implements multiple methods but we tend to use conjugate gradients.

 Figure~\ref{fig:convergence} shows the convergence of the error metric for a subset of the $\Mmfbd$ and $r_0$ datasets.
-We show all combinations of using or not using both FD and SD, for both granulation data and point sources.
-These plots, with separate curves for many datasets, do not allow detailed comparisons.
-But it is obvious that using SD is generally associated with faster reduction in metric than not using SD.
-This holds regardless of whether FD is used ((b) and (d) subfigures) or not ((a) and (c)).
-Note that the metric is normalized to the initial value, corresponding to zero KL coefficients.
+We show all combinations of using or not using FD and/or\ SD for both granulation data and point sources.
+These plots, with separate curves for many datasets, do not allow detailed comparisons, but it is obvious that using SD is generally associated with faster reduction in metric than not using SD.
+This holds regardless of whether FD is used (panels (b) and (d)) or not (panels (a) and (c)).
+We note that the metric is normalized to the initial value, corresponding to zero KL coefficients.
 As the initial metric for the SD processing is already compensated for the high-order tails, the final differences between SD and no SD are slightly larger than shown in the figure but the effect is not dramatic.

-The number of iterations seems to be smaller with SD than without, except for point sources and FD (d) but this is also where the improvement in converged error metric is the greatest.
-In the other subfigures, the improvement in error metric is modest in many cases, which is consistent with very shallow minima in the error metric.

-The wavy pattern superimposed on the metric curves is caused by a strategy for reducing the risk for convergence to local minima discussed in Sect.~\ref{sec:local-minima}.
+The number of iterations seems to be smaller with SD than without, except for point sources and FD (d), but this is also where the improvement in converged error metric is the greatest.
+In the other panels of Fig. 19, the improvement in error metric can be seen to be modest in many cases, which is consistent with very shallow minima in the error metric.
+The wavy pattern superimposed on the metric curves is caused by a strategy for reducing the risk for convergence to local minima, which is discussed in Sect.~\ref{sec:local-minima}.